ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

 #### Part 4: Sucessful validation!
 Phew, once the user request has finally passed all our validation, it's time for us to save the registered email.
 1. Using the request body, push the new email to our `usedEmails` array
-2. Show a success alert to the user saying "Congratulations, your account has been successfully created"
+2. Show a success alert to the user saying "Congratulations, your account has been successfully created!"

 ### Submission
 Run `npm test` to test your code.
 If it shows all tests have passed then you're good to go.